Cox-Automotive/alks-go/README.md

 This package provides the `alks` package which offers an interface to the ALKS REST API.

-This client deos not yet have full API coverage.
+This client does not yet have full API coverage.

 # Documentation